HIV/AIDS: Raising a Clamor in Vienna

 In the midst of all the chatter, people and groups got very creative in order to get the word out about the work and causes.
 Being original was the way to get noticed.
 This was how women were able to get seen, especially when their voices were not heard.
 I took a lot of pictures to help capture some of the most creative campaigns and ideas.
 One very creative campaign was conducted by the YWCA (Young Women’s Christian Association).
 Not only did this organization hold seminars to help young women have a voice on issues, but members also wore bright pink scarves, so they were always recognizable.
 Overall the conference was very educating and a wonderful experience.

-I am looking forward to seeing how far we have progressed on the issue of HIV/AIDS when the conference is held in Washington DC in summer 2012—and capture all the exciting original ways that people are fight this disease.
+I am looking forward to seeing how far we have progressed on the issue of HIV/AIDS when the conference is held in Washington D.C. in summer 2012—and capture all the exciting original ways that people are fighting this disease.

 The views expressed in this commentary are those of the author alone and do not represent WMC.
 WMC is a 501(c)(3) organization and does not endorse candidates.